-Starting in 1987, the Public Art Program spearheaded efforts to bring artists to campus to create temporary public artworks and engage in exchanges with the Harvard community.
-To commemorate the OFA’s move to its current home at 74 Mt.
-Auburn Street, the Program also commissioned a permanent work in 1998 from Richard Fleischner for the façade of the OFA headquarters—in cooperation with the Harvard Planning Office, Harvard Square Business Association, and other Harvard and neighborhood constituents.
-Today, the Program focuses its resources on supporting student initiatives in public art, with guidance from artist Nancy Selvage.
+Starting in 1987, the OFA spearheaded efforts to bring artists to campus to create temporary public artworks and engage in exchanges with the Harvard community.
+To commemorate the OFA move to its current home at 74 Mt.
+Auburn Street, the office commissioned a permanent work in 1998 from Richard Fleischner for the façade of the OFA headquarters—in cooperation with the Harvard Planning Office, Harvard Square Business Association and other Harvard and neighborhood constituents.

 Selected Program Highlights